-- Over-story treatments, including thinning and pre-commercial thinning, aimed at reducing over-story tree density, improving over-story structure, release of shortleaf pine and/or oak regeneration, or to implement uneven-aged or patch-cut silvicultural treatments.
+- Over-story treatments, including thinning and pre-commercial thinning, aimed at reducing over-story tree density, improving over-story structure, underplanting, release of shortleaf pine, white oak and/or other upland oak regeneration, or to implement uneven-aged or patch-cut silvicultural treatments.

-- Mid-story treatments including mechanical and chemical treatments to remove or control mid-story hardwood or pine encroachment.
+- Mid-story treatments including mechanical and chemical treatments to remove or control mid-story encroachment.

 - Planting native under-story species to improve wildlife habitat and support the application of prescribed fire.

 - Invasive species treatments including herbicide or mechanical single or multiple treatments to control non-native, invasive plant species.